Facts and Myths about ERP Software and ServicesOur goal is to inform you about everything you need to know about ERP

 In theory, implementing a system at the beginning of a financial year makes sense.
 You have a clean cut-over point to a new system for accounting purposes, the start of a new financial year is also the busiest for most businesses, especially the finance team.
 Implementing a new system into your company means extra time and patience with employees to learn how to properly learn to use the new system.
 The implementation process is a stressful time and the greatest risk to an implementation is a lack of proper resourcing.
 Read our “best time to implement” to find out more.

-Choosing the right ERP implementation partner can be more important than the choice of the software.
+Choosing the right ERP implementation partner can be more important than choosing software.

-Once you begin your research, you will find a variety of ERP systems which lay claim to being perfect for your business.
-There are a number of easy considerations, see below:
+Once you begin your research, you will find a variety of ERP systems that lay claim to be perfect for your business.
+There are a number of easy considerations.
+See below:

 Local ERP Software house?

-MYOB software design and the build is specifically for the Australian market.
-Others are from overseas and are localised to meet Australian business and legislative requirements.
-As legislative requirements change, these software houses will need to be prepared to update their software.
+MYOB software is designed and built specifically for the Australian and New Zealand markets.
+There are many advantages to using local software.
+Overseas software vendors do not prioritise the ANZ market.
+They modify their systems to meet basic ANZ business and legislative requirements.
+Any updates to maintain compliance may be slow, reflecting this lower priority.
 Single Touch Payroll (STP) is a perfect example of a new local (ATO) requirement that requires a huge investment by the software house.

 Make sure you are very clear on your own requirements.
 All the bells and whistles will not help you to solve your problem if that specific piece of functionality is not supported.
 A good example is your stock costing method.
 If you use FIFO, and the system you are considering is based on Average Costing, you need to be aware of this before committing to purchase.